Generic top-level domain: Terminology

-Unrestricted generic top-level domains are those domains that are available for registrations by any person or organization for any use.
+Unrestricted generic top-level domains are those domains that are available for registration by any person or organization for any use.
 The prominent gTLDs in this group are com, net, org, and info.
 However, info was the only one of these, and the first, that was explicitly chartered as unrestricted.
 The others initially had a specific target audience.
 However, due to lack of enforcement, they acquired an unrestricted character, which was later grandfathered.

-Sponsored gTLD
+Sponsored sTLD

 The term sponsored top-level domain is derived from the fact that these domains are based on theme concepts proposed by private agencies or organizations that establish and enforce rules restricting the eligibility of registrants to use the TLD.
 For example, the aero TLD is sponsored by the Société Internationale de Télécommunications Aéronautiques, which limits registrations to members of the air-transport industry.